AnimaApp/docs/src/v3/export/manage-website.md

 - Add a clear **Website Title** and **Description**

- -  A **Favicon** ( Website icon in the broswer tab) can make your site look professional
+- A **Favicon** ( Website icon in the browser tab) can make your site look professional

 - Add a **Cover Image** for a nicer preview of your website when you share it in social media posts

 - Add **Password Protection** for important content only meant for certain visitors

 ![Website Information](https://downloads.intercomcdn.com/i/o/96420438/bf2564ae7e793f37f13816c6/Screen+Shot+2019-01-11+at+3.47.34+PM.png)